sudodeo/lets-split-API/README.md

-# SplitCrew-API Documentation
+# SplitCrew Overview

-Welcome to the SplitCrew API documentation.
-This API is designed to simplify and streamline the process of splitting expenses among friends, family, or colleagues.
+Welcome to SplitCrew, an app designed to simplify and streamline the process of splitting expenses among friends, family, or colleagues.

 ## Database Schema